Generalized Penalty for Circular Coordinate Representation: Discussion

-On one hand, it would be interesting to explore other kinds of penalty functions already established in a regression setting.
+On the one hand, it would be interesting to explore other kinds of penalty functions already established in a regression setting.
 On the other hand, it would also be important to explore whether the circular coordinates with generalized penalty can be helpful in model selection.
-This line of research is motivated by statistical literature in generalized penalty functions \citep{hastie2015statistical}.
+In dimension reduction, sparsity can be studied further with a view of robust statistics using a geometric induced loss function \cite{ronchetti2020main, luo_li_SPCA_2020}.
+This line of research is motivated by the statistical literature on generalized penalty functions \cite{hastie2015statistical}.

 Beyond the $S^1$ coordinate functions, it is of interest to explore whether the idea of penalized smoothing could be extended to coordinate functions with values in a general topological space other than $S^1$.
-In this direction, we want to explore the idea of generalized penalty functions with Eilenberg-MacLane coordinates, of which $S^1$ coordinates is a special case \citep{polanco2019coordinatizing}.
+In this direction, we want to explore the idea of generalized penalty functions with Eilenberg-MacLane coordinates, of which $S^1$ coordinate is a special case \cite{polanco2019coordinatizing}.
 This line of research is motivated by TDA literature extending the circular coordinate framework.

 As we observed, the computational cost for computing circular coordinates is high.
-One common way of reducing the computation cost is to use sub-samples instead of full samples in the construction of complexes \citep{otter2017roadmap}.
-From the perspective of data analysis, such a sub-sampling will introduce more uncertainty and also lose some information.
-While we know that sub-sampling preserves most topological features in a dataset, it is unclear how other (non-linear) dimension reduction methods behave under a sub-sampling scheme.
-In Section \ref{subsec:Parameter-uniform-sampling-scheme} and Appendix \ref{subsec:Volume-uniform-sampling-scheme}, we already observed that the dimension reduced datasets have quite different representations when we sample differently.
-This line of research aims at exploring how sub-sampling can be utilized in topological dimension reduction tasks, and would be of interest for both statisticians and topologists alike.
+One common way of reducing the computation cost is to use sub-samples instead of full samples in the construction of complexes \cite{otter2017roadmap}.
+From the perspective of data analysis, such a sub-sampling will introduce more uncertainty and lose some information.
+While we know that sub-sampling preserves the most topological features in a dataset, it is unclear how other (nonlinear) dimension reduction methods behave under a sub-sampling scheme.
+In Section \ref{subsec:Parameter-uniform-sampling-scheme} and Appendix \ref{subsec:Volume-uniform-sampling-scheme}, we already observed that the reduced datasets have quite different representations when we sample differently.
+This line of research aims at exploring how sub-sampling can be utilized in topological dimension reduction tasks and would be of interest for both statisticians and topologists alike.